ml5js/ml5-website-v02-docsify/docs/learn/ml5-glossary.md

 ## Score

 Score is a measure of how well a machine learning model performs on a given input.
 For example, a machine learning model that is 100% accurate has a score of 1.
 A machine learning model that is 0% accurate has a score of 0.
 In ml5.js, score is often used to evaluate the performance of a machine learning model.

 ---

-## Score Threshold

-Score threshold is often used to control the minimum score required for a machine learning model to make a prediction.
-In ml5.js, score threshold is often used to control the minimum score required for a machine learning model to make a prediction.

----